Skip to main content

 Valerian can cause morning drowsiness if the dose is too high or taken too late.
 Starting at 300 mg and giving yourself a full 7 to 8 hours of sleep usually prevents the morning fog.
 If grogginess persists, lower the dose or take it earlier in the evening.

 Valerian and melatonin do different things.
-Melatonin shifts your circadian rhythm and is best for jet lag or shift work.
+Melatonin changes your circadian rhythm and is best for jet lag or shift work.
 Valerian quiets a racing mind and supports sleep depth.
-Many of our Philadelphia patients use both at low doses, depending on the night.
+Many patients use both at low doses, depending on the night.

 Valerian Root may help with mild daytime anxiety in low doses, around 150 to 200 mg.
 It does not replace therapy, exercise, or prescription treatment for moderate to severe anxiety.
 We use it as a small adjunct, not a primary plan.